-I am Historian in Residence in the George L. Mosse Program in History at the University of Wisconsin-Madison.
+Previously, I served as Historian in Residence for the George L. Mosse Program in History at the University of Wisconsin-Madison.
 I am also an Honorary Research Fellow at the Institute for Advanced Studies in the Humanities (IASH) at the University of Queensland and in the Department of History at the University of Wisconsin-Madison.

-My recent book, Science, Religion, and the Protestant Tradition: Retracing the Origins of Conflict, reinterprets the origins, development, and popularization of the “conflict thesis,” the idea that science and religion are fundamentally and irrevocably at odds.
+My most recent book, co-written with David Hutchings, Of Popes and Unicorns: Science, Christianity, and How the ‘Conflict Thesis’ Fooled the World, debunks many of the myths of “conflict” between science and Christianity.
+This book is a more popular version of my previous book, Science, Religion, and the Protestant Tradition: Retracing the Origins of Conflict, which reinterprets the origins, development, and popularization of the “conflict thesis,” the idea that science and religion are fundamentally and irrevocably at odds.

 As an intellectual historian, my research interests ranges over the history of Christian thought, from antiquity to the present.
 I have a double B.A. in Philosophy and Religious Studies from the University of California-Davis.
 I completed my M.A. in the History of Christianity at Trinity Evangelical Divinity School.
 Finally, I earned my PhD in Religious Studies at the University of Queensland, where I studied under distinguished early modern historian, Peter Harrison.